 Today, companies need automated algorithms to identify patters and provide insight without the burden of too much human intervention, sophisticated technology integrations or even the lost time it would take to re-tune predictive models as dynamics change.

 Automated algorithms offer companies predictive analytics, without extensive financial or human resources investment; smart algorithms, the basis for pervasive predictive analytics, is no longer a luxury.
-The people to drive the use of these automated algorithms are citizen data scientists (CDSs).
+The people to drive the use of these automated algorithms are DIY data scientists (CDSs).

-Gartner defines a citizen data scientist as a person who creates or generates models that use advanced diagnostic analytics or predictive and prescriptive capabilities, but whose primary job function is outside the field of statistics and analytics.
+Gartner defines a DIY data scientist as a person who creates or generates models that use advanced diagnostic analytics or predictive and prescriptive capabilities, but whose primary job function is outside the field of statistics and analytics.

 The ideal CDSs are subject matter experts (SMEs) – risk managers, marketers, heads of operations – who already know what questions to ask and what answers they need to do business.
 According to Gartner, the CDS can bridge the gap between mainstream self-service analytics by business users and analysts and the advanced analytics techniques of data scientists.